HIGH ACCURACY TIMEPIECES

 that could be used as marine chronometer

-This is a list of recent models, available in 2005 and after.
+This is a list of models available in 2005-2010.
 This list excludes GPS and radio-controlled watches,

 which cannot retain their accuracy in an autonomous way.